 Message Pure white with a slight green tinge in bud.
 Large well-formed, full flowers, produced freely on long stems, excellent for cutting, slightly scented.
 A vigorous grower, medium height.
 It dislikes rain.

-Mischief This has beautifully formed, fragrant, salmon-pink flowers, highly resistent to wet.
+Mischief This has beautifully formed, fragrant, salmon-pink flowers, highly resistant to wet.
 It grows to medium height.
 Its flowers grow in trusses.

 Peace This famous rose has large, well-formed, slightly fragrant, creamy yellow flowers, edged with pink.
 It is exceptionally vigorous and tall, and although over thirty years old, it is still a bestseller.
 Excellent for cutting, showing and borders.